-- Plains is on a journey to zero incidents and has invested hundreds of millions of dollars a year in pursuit of that objective.
-Between 2007 and 2016, Plains has invested more than $1.3 billion to maintain and improve the integrity of our assets in the U.S. and Canada.
+- Plains is on a journey to zero incidents.
+Since 2005, Plains has invested more than $4 billion to maintain and improve the integrity of our assets in the U.S. and Canada.

-- Since that time, we have also proactively taken thousands of miles of pipelines out of service, and have constructed thousands of miles of new pipeline built to current industry standards.
+- During that same time, we have removed from service thousands of miles of pipeline that do not meet our integrity standards, and have constructed thousands of miles of new pipeline built to current industry standards.

-- We take extra steps to try to ensure the quality of the steel pipes before they are accepted as parts of our pipeline.
-Newly manufactured line pipe is inspected before leaving the mill; the pipe is again inspected prior to, during and after it is welded; and finally, the pipe is inspected prior to being placed into operation to ensure our pipelines meet our integrity and safety standards before being placed into service.
+- We take extra steps to ensure the quality of the steel pipe used in our pipeline construction projects.
+Newly manufactured line pipe is first inspected before leaving the mill; the pipe is again inspected prior to, during and after it is welded; and finally, the pipe is inspected prior to being placed into operation to ensure our pipelines meet our integrity and safety standards before being placed into service.

 Safe Construction Techniques

-Plains has adopted a number of practices that exceed regulatory requirements when we construct new pipelines.
 We routinely evaluate and employ new construction techniques that can lessen the impact of construction or lower the risk of future incidents.
 Where a pipeline route crosses sensitive areas—such as significant water crossings or cultural resources—horizontal directional drilling or boring is often used to bury the line dozens of feet below the surface.
-This allows the surface to remain undisturbed and further reduces the likelihood of an incident during the operation of the pipeline.
+This allows the surface to remain undisturbed and reduces the likelihood of an incident during the operation of the pipeline.